ricardofdc/TVVS-Performance-Testing/README.md

 ---

-**3.** Besides black friday, the store also does some flash sales that last about 1 hour.
-These flash sales usually happen 6 times a day and causes the website's activity to grow 300%.
+**3.** Besides Black Friday, the store also does some flash sales that last about 1 hour.
+These flash sales usually happen 6 times a day and cause the website's activity to grow 300%.
 During this time the system should be able to reply successfully to at least 90% of incoming requests.

 <details>
     <summary>💡 Hint</summary>
-    In this case developing a spike test may be the best testing approach!
+    In this case, developing a spike test may be the best testing approach!
 </details>

 ---

-However the owner is not entirely sure that these requirements are met and needs you to test them.
+However, the owner is not entirely sure that these requirements are met and needs you to test them.
 For each non-functional requirement, write a performance test using the locust library.

-You can find hints after each requirement and a guide to some of the tasks bellow to help you if you want!
+You can find hints after each requirement and a guide to some of the tasks below to help you if you want!

 ### 3.2 Challenge